-This grants cycle, the Women’s Fund will award funding to organizations and programs in the following categories:
+This grants cycle, the Women’s Fund will be awarding funding to organizations and programs providing direct services and systems-level changes in the following strategy areas:

-- Housing – provide affordable housing opportunities that include a network of support and/or opportunities for long-term wealth building.
+- Housing: Support access to affordable housing for women that include a network of support and/or opportunities for long-term wealth building.

-- Education – provide access to an ecosystem of support – financial, emotional, and academic – for women pursuing educational dreams.
+- Education: Provide access to an ecosystem of support – academic, emotional, and financial – for women pursuing educational dreams.

-- Unintended Pregnancy Prevention – provide access to consumable, unbiased pregnancy prevention resources.
+- Unintended Pregnancy Prevention: Increase access to consumable, unbiased pregnancy prevention resources.

-In each pillar, four grants will be distributed as follows:
+In each strategy area, five grants will be distributed as follows:

 Before applying for a grant from the Women’s Fund, please review our impact areas and data reports to ensure your work is aligned with our mission.
 Learn more >